Sigma

 To list all Sigma rules, visit :

-This will show a table with all Sigma rules installed on a system.
+This will show a list on the left with all Sigma rules installed on a system.
 You can search for:

 Hits